Shop Essentials (Applied Mathematics)

 • Intersecting Transversals

-• Lines, Variables, and Intersecting Transversals Review
+• Review: Lines, Variables, and Intersecting Transversals

 • Bolt Circles

-• Drilling Holes with Slots and Bolt Circles Review
+• Review: Drilling Angles and Bolt Circles

 Objectives

-• Define points, lines, and rays.
+• Define points, lines, rays, and planes.

 • Describe the different types of angles.